alexa/alexa-auto-sdk/modules/address-book/docs/index.md

 If your integration disables the automatic address book deletion at Engine start, an address book might not need to be uploaded to Alexa at every start.
 Skip reuploading address books when all of the following conditions are true:

-* The last successful upload was less than 24 hours ago.
-Note that Alexa periodically removes uploaded address books to comply with the Alexa data retention policy, so Amazon recommends reuploading the address books after 24 hours.
+* The last successful upload was less than 30 days ago.
+Note that Alexa periodically removes uploaded address books to comply with the Alexa data retention policy, so Amazon recommends reuploading the address books after 30 days.
 * The user connects the same phone used for the last successful upload.
 * The phone contacts and navigation favorites on the phone are the same as the address book contents of the last successful upload.